erulabs/naut-los/README.md

 # Nautílos

 Nautílos deploys virtually anything to Kubernetes, no config required.
+A successor to [deploy-node-app](https://github.com/kubesail/deploy-node-app).
+Nautílos is written in [Crystal](https://crystal-lang.org/) and has zero depencencies.

+Simply `nautilos run`!

-#### Why?
+### Why?

 Kubernetes is an immensely powerful standard.
 However, it is also a complex standard.
-While Kubernetes runs very well on developers laptops, in every cloud provider, and at the enterprise scale, it is *not* important for developers who just want to get their code deployed in a standard way.
+While Kubernetes runs very well on developers laptops, in every cloud provider, and at the enterprise scale, it is _not_ important for developers who just want to get their code deployed in a standard way.
 With Nautílos, developers can focus on their application while knowing their SRE team will be ecstatic that you've done all the setup already!

 ## Introduction

 Nautílos looks at your codebase, potentially asks you a few questions, and then deploys your code to any Kubernetes cluster, with (possibly) zero config.

 Under the hood, we're automatically generating [Dockerfiles](https://docs.docker.com/engine/reference/builder/), [Kustomization YAML](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/), and [Skaffold](https://skaffold.dev/) configurations.
 If tools like `skaffold` and `kubectl` are not installed, Nautílos will handle that as well!